iAleKira/ialekira/README.md

 -->

 # Who am I?
-Hello, my name is Alessandro, I also use the name AleKira.
+Hello 👋, my name is Alessandro, I also use the name AleKira.
 I successfully obtained my bachelor's degree in Computer Science in University of Florence.
 I love cybersecurity, I train my skills and update my knowledge regularly.
 I like watching cybersecurity news and I'm always interested in what's new.

 I do have a TryHackMe profile: